 This post is inspired by a recent question on TripAdvisor about what to expect from a morning trial during the “days of the Palio”.
-(Although similar in their approch, I will write about evening trials separately.
-For now, please see TOM’S TIPS within my Palio Schedule page.)
+(Morning and evening trials are similar in their approach.
+For more on the evening trials, please see TOM’S TIPS within my Palio Schedule page.)
 The morning trials “officially” begin at 9:00 in both July and August, though like other Palio-related events, the process unfolds gradually.
-This is almost as interesting as seeing the horses and jockeys themselves for the actual trial, because you can experience the entire process.
 Here is some additional information and tips regarding what to expect and when to arrive.
 (And more photos at bottom of post!)

 During the four “days of the Palio,” there are six scheduled trials (prove, in Italian), three in the mornings, three in the evenings for each Palio cycle.
 Morning trials are on June 30, July 1, July 2, and Aug 14, 15, and 16.
 I highly recommend any of the three morning trials prior to the race on July 2 or Aug 16 for those who wish to learn about the Palio process.
 Also, if you are traveling with a family, including either children or seniors, seeing a morning trial is a great way to experience the Palio without the additional stresses of larger crowds and intensity.